7 Reasons Why You Should Require Preemployment Testing in Thousand Oaks CA

 Not only is hiring a new employee important to the future success of a company, it's also costly.
 In fact, an SHRM report found that hiring a single employee costs a company $4,129.
 This same report found it takes an average of 42 days to fill an open position.

-For a company, this means it’s critical to find the perfect employee for the job.
-Taking advantage of preemployment testing is a great way to do this.
+For a company, this means it's critical to find the perfect employee for the job.
+Taking advantage of pre-employment testing in Thousand Oaks CA is a great way to do this.